Updated: April 2026

 ⚠️ Impact of Human Activities on Ecosystem Services

-Human activities are rapidly degrading ecosystems, reducing their ability to provide essential services.
+Human activities are placing increasing pressure on ecosystems, reducing their ability to provide essential services.
+Rapid industrialization, population growth, and unsustainable resource use have accelerated ecosystem degradation globally.

 Major Drivers of Degradation